Volunteering - Frequently asked questions

 Will I be able to choose where I volunteer?

-We offer a number of roles, and whilst we would like to place a volunteer in a location of the hospital they have the most interest, we will unfortunately only be able to place in areas where there is a current volunteering need.
+We offer several roles, and whilst we would like to place a volunteer in a location of the hospital that they have the most interest, we will unfortunately only be able to offer placement in areas where there is a current volunteering need.
 There may be opportunity to develop new roles in the future to broaden the opportunities.

 Do I need references?

 Two references will be required as part of the application.
 These need to be from people that are aged over 18, not related, and will ideally know you from a previous/current work or professional capacity.

 A DBS will be required for certain roles, and this will be at no cost to the volunteer.

 How much time per week do you require for volunteering?

 We suggest four hours per week (one shift) as a minimum commitment.
 However, some of our volunteers prefer to do one longer day per fortnight.
 A regular commitment is required so that the teams we support can plan for the help they receive, and for the person volunteering to get the most out of their placement.